ivanszeto11/osTicket-Ticket-Lifecycle/README.md

   <img width="933" height="613" alt="osticket-support-14" src="https://github.com/user-attachments/assets/c1b7010f-dc1d-4519-96fe-d70f1b16f76a" />
 </p>

-We will communicate to the ticket owner that we have
+We will communicate to the ticket owner that we are restarting the server and advise them to try accessing the online portal again in 10 minutes.
+We are in the Resolution stage of the ticket lifecycle.
+Let's pretend that we have successfully restarted the banking system server.
+We have provided a solution to the user's issue and notified them, so we just need to wait for confirmation from the user that they are satisfied with the resolution.

 <p align="center">
   <img width="643" height="221" alt="osticket-support-15" src="https://github.com/user-attachments/assets/96fe04e4-5a36-4dcc-a53e-b01882492161" />
 </p>

+The last stage is Ticket Closure.
+Once the ticket owner confirms that the issue is fixed, we can change the ticket's status to "Closed".
+Let's make a note of the resolution and the user's confirmation.

 ### Creating a Ticket as an Agent